Updated: December 8, 2022

 - Prevent illegal file sharing and downloading.
 If WiFi activity is flagged on your network you can be held legally responsible.
 Include a disclaimer prompt that forces an agreement prior to access or add a firewall blocking all sites that are not HTTP.
 You can also simply prevent downloading across the board.

-PART II: WiFi Marketing for Retail
+PART II: Smart WiFi Marketing for Retail

 So what about the marketing side of things?
-Like I mentioned earlier, there is a lot you can take advantage of in this realm that will benefit both you and your customers.
+Like we mentioned earlier, there is a lot you can take advantage of in this realm that will benefit both you and your customers.
 If you’re offering the service, you might as well take advantage of the added benefits.

 And better to try it now rather than when it becomes an industry standard.
 WiFi marketing has the potential to redefine the brick and mortar experience.
 Attempts to leverage these new data analytics are still in their infancy.
 Below is a brief intro to the concept from a business that helps streamline your WiFi marketing.